TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

     5. Hit <kbd>Enter</kbd> to complete the command, and use ls to confirm the file now exists.

 Dragging files from Windows into the VSCode file browser prevents the `Zone.Identifier` files from being copied over.
-From now on, any time you need to copy pictures or other downloaded files like this into WSL, you can do it in this way.
-If you ever accidentally copy these `Zone.Identifier` files into WSL, you can safely delete them without any issue.
+From now on, any time you need to copy pictures or other downloaded files like this into WSL2, you can do it in this way.
+If you ever accidentally copy these `Zone.Identifier` files into WSL2, you can safely delete them without any issue.

 </details>